MyRaceData/Blocky-Docs/Lesson 1.md

 Don't worry if you don't understand exactly what all this **Item** and **Thing** stuff means yet, you will learn soon enough how to use these things and items you created
 ## Create another Script
-By now you should be familar with create a new rule.
+First, if you do not have your log veiwer running, start it back up and leave it running.
+You will need it later By now you should be familar with create a new rule.
 Do as you did in the first lesson and create a new rule.
 Set it to run every minute like the first rule you created.
 Create an Action and create a new script just as you did in the first lesson. when the Blocky visail editor screen appears, click openHAB, grab a log block like in the first lesson.

 ![Screenshot 2021-10-16 at 21-55-50 openHAB](https://user-images.githubusercontent.com/25418996/137607483-a79b634c-2221-46fe-b1fb-cbcc10916a9a.png)